 - After you stop using your current deodorant, use a loofah when showering to remove dead skin and toxins from under your armpit;

 - Apply aluminum-free baking soda to armpits when wet, then apply your natural deodorant.
-If you are sensitive to baking soda, as some people are, you can mix bentonite clay with apple cider vinegar and water to create a yogurt type of consistency.
+If you are sensitive to baking soda, as some people are, you can mix bentonite clay with apple cider vinegar and water to create a yogurt type of consistency for your armpit detox mask recipe.
+Mix it in a bowl with a metal spoon and apply an even layer.
 This is what I recommend for people who have sensitive skin;

-- When you smell an odor coming from your armpits, wash them and then apply aluminum-free baking soda.
+- When you smell an odor coming from your armpits, wash them with a wet washcloth or rinse them in the shower, and then apply aluminum-free baking soda.
 After that, apply the natural deodorant again.
 Or if you are sensitive to baking soda, use the bentonite clay mixture, and

 - Repeat this process for up to two weeks or until you natural deodorant works for up to 6 hours.

 Note that the first day you start, you may be repeating these steps 5 to 10 times, but each day, that number will go down.
 Leah’s own cleanse ended after the 4th day, and the average person takes 4-7 days to complete this cleanse.